mattermost/docs/source/channels/set-channel-preferences.rst

 .. tip::

-  Alternatively, you can provide or update a channel name by selecting the channel name, then selecting **Rename Channel** from the list of options.
+  Alternatively, to provide or update a channel name, select the channel name, then select **Rename Channel** from the list of options.